-- 5.3.1 Issues - Community and business awareness of the full range of hazards in the Canterbury region and their potential consequences varies.

-- Information on CDEM needs to be more comprehensive and accessible to the public. - Insufficient numbers of organisations and communities have planned for their response during an emergency. - Some communities need significant support from the CDEM sector to organise their own response. - Links between the community and the CDEM sector need to be strengthened to ensure good two-way communication. - The effectiveness of the CDEM Group's work in the community needs to be monitored for its impact. - Full commitment of politicians and senior managers in local authorities and partner agencies is required for effective CDEM work. - Professional development of individuals by CDEM Group members is currently approached in an ad hoc manner.
+- Community and business awareness of the full range of hazards in the Canterbury region and their potential consequences varies. - Information on CDEM needs to be more comprehensive and accessible to the public. - Insufficient numbers of organisations and communities have planned for their response during an emergency. - Some communities need significant support from the CDEM sector to organise their own response. - Links between the community and the CDEM sector need to be strengthened to ensure good two-way communication. - The effectiveness of the CDEM Group's work in the community needs to be monitored for its impact. - Full commitment of politicians and senior managers in local authorities and partner agencies is required for effective CDEM work. - Professional development of individuals by CDEM Group members is currently approached in an ad hoc manner.

-In support of the National CDEM Strategy Goal One (increasing community awareness, understanding, preparedness and participation in CDEM), the Canterbury CDEM Group has established the following community readiness objectives:
+In support of the National Disaster Resilience Strategy Priority 3: Enabling, Empowering, and Supporting Community Resilience, the Canterbury CDEM Group has established the following community readiness objectives:

-- Increase community and business awareness of the risks from hazards and their consequences. - Improve community and business preparedness through communitybased planning.
+- Increase community and business awareness of the risks from hazards and their consequences. - Improve community and business preparedness through community-based planning.

-In support of the National CDEM Strategy Goal Three (enhancing New Zealand's capability to manage civil defence emergencies), the CDEM Group has established the following organisational readiness objectives:
+In support of the National Disaster Resilience Strategy Priority 2: Effective response to and recovery from emergencies, the CDEM Group has established the following organisational readiness objectives: